 VICE President

-Professor Richard L. Ottinger is Dean Emeritus of the Elisabeth Haub School of Law at Pace University.
-He served in the United States House of Representatives for eight terms, from 1965 to 1971 and from 1975 to 1984, and went to the Elisabeth Haub School of Law when he retired from Congress.
-As a professor he taught in the environmental law program from 1984-94, and he served as Dean from 1994-99.
+Professor Richard L. Ottinger was Dean Emeritus of the Elisabeth Haub School of Law at Pace University.
+He served in the United States House of Representatives for eight terms, from 1965 to 1971 and from 1975 to 1984, and joined the Elisabeth Haub School of Law when he retired from Congress.
+As a professor, he taught in the environmental law program from 1984–94, and he served as Dean from 1994–99.

 He was one of the earliest environmentalists in Congress in 1965.
 As chairman of the Energy Conservation and Power Subcommittee of the Interstate and Foreign Commerce Committee, he was instrumental in adopting key energy and environmental legislation.
 Dean Emeritus Ottinger was a founding staff member of the Peace Corps, serving it during 1961–1964.